elichou/causal_simulations/README.rst

 1. Ensure you have the required dependencies installed by running `pip install -r requirements.txt` (you will need to create this requirements file based on the libraries used in the notebooks).
 2. Open the `CausalSimulationsNotebook.ipynb` with Jupyter Lab/Notebook and follow the instructions within.

-## Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or create issues if you have suggestions or find bugs.

----

-Please replace any placeholder text with the actual details of your project and feel free to add or remove sections as necessary to match your project's structure and goals.